Adapted from Bedsider.org

 Cost: Anywhere from $0-$848 Read more about the cost of an implant.

-The shot is just what it sounds like—a shot that keeps you from getting pregnant.
-Once you get it, your birth control is covered for three full months—there’s nothing else you have to do.
+The shot is just what it sounds like—a shot that keeps someone from getting pregnant.
+Once you get it, birth control is covered for three full months—there’s nothing else that needs to be done.
 Some people call the shot “Depo,” short for Depo-Provera.
 (Pronounced like Johnny Depp-oh.)
-The shot contains progestin, a hormone that prevents your ovaries from releasing eggs.
-It also thickens your cervical mucus, which helps block sperm from getting to the egg in the first place.
-Worth considering even if you're afraid of needles...
+The shot contains progestin, a hormone that prevents the ovaries from releasing eggs.
+It also thickens cervical mucus, which helps block sperm from getting to the egg in the first place.
+Worth considering even if someone is afraid of needles...
 Because what's a little prick compared to a pregnancy?

 Here's the breakdown: Long-lasting, private, and good hormonal option for those who can't take estrogen.

-Effectiveness: The shot is super effective—as long as you get each shot on time.
+Effectiveness: The shot is super effective—as long as it is taken on time.

 Side Effects: Most common are irregular bleeding and increased appetite, leading to weight gain.

-Effort: You have to go for a shot every 3 months.
+Effort: Someone needs to go for a shot every 3 months.

-Ease to Get: You need to head to the doctor or clinic for each shot.
+Ease to Get: To the doctor or clinic for each shot.

 Cost: From $0-$120, but it all depends.
 Read more about the cost of the shot.

 The patch is a thin, beige piece of plastic that looks like a square Band-Aid.
 It's a little less than two inches across, and comes in one—and only one—color.
 (Beige.)
-You stick the patch on your skin and it gives off hormones that prevent your ovaries from releasing eggs.
-The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
-The brand name Ortho Evra isn't being produced anymore so if you use the patch, ask for the generic, Xulane.
+The user sticks the patch on their skin and it gives off hormones that prevent the ovaries from releasing eggs.
+The hormones also thicken cervical mucus, which helps to block sperm from getting to the egg in the first place.
+The brand name Ortho Evra isn't being produced anymore so to use the patch, ask for the generic, Xulane.

-Here's the breakdown: Easy to use and works like the pill, but you only have to worry about it once a week.
+Here's the breakdown: Easy to use and works like the pill, but someone only has to worry about it once a week.